Data Sources and Methods for the Habitat Secured for Waterfowl Indicator

 Under the North American Waterfowl Management Plan (NAWMP), secured wetland and upland habitat is protected, either through land acquisition or through long-term (at least 10 years) legally binding agreements with landowners.
 Examples of securement include land purchases, donations, easements and transfers of title from the Crown to management agencies.

-For each year, the cumulative habitat secured is calculated by adding newly secured hectares and subtracting expired agreements from continuing securements.
+For each year, the amount of habitat secured is calculated by adding the area that is newly secured and subtracting the area of expired agreements.

 - Date Modified: